KoechCarl/Microsoft-Movie-Analysis/README.md

 - What **genres** bring in the most revenue?
 - How do **IMDb ratings** relate to box office success?
 - What is the ideal **runtime** for a profitable movie?
-- Which **studios** consistently produce hits — both critically and commercially?
+- Which **studios** consistently produce hits, both critically and commercially?

 The insights in this report can help Microsoft make data-informed decisions about what kinds of films to produce.